rochars/byte-data/README.md

 Overflow or underflow on integers will throw *"Overflow."* and *"Underflow."* errors, respectively.

 ### Browser compatibility
-All modern browsers should work fine.
+Should work in all modern browsers.
 Cross-browser tests are on the [ROADMAP](https://github.com/rochars/byte-data/blob/master/ROADMAP.md).

 ### Tests on big-endian systems
 Use [QEMU](https://www.qemu.org/) with this PowerPC/Debian image: